OSU-App-Club/website/src/content/blog/winter24-project-comp.md

 - Robotics
 - and so much more!

-Whether you prefer to work solo, or in a team of up to three, this competition is your chance to flex those app development chops and shine!
+Whether you prefer to work solo, or in a team of up to four, this competition is your chance to flex those app development chops and shine!

 ## Logistics